user profile avatar

 Bio

 I love football, cars, family and friends.
-I am going to college for automotive restoration and plan to own my own shop one day, restoring the classics and bringing them back to life.
+I am going to college for automotive restoration technology and plan to own my own shop one day.
+Restoring classic cars and bringing them back to the beauty of their glory days is my passion, and I can't wait to turn my passion into a profession.

 Education